Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Strategic Servers with Individual Preferences

+Equation~\eqref{eq:idleness_decomposition_fairness} describes the relationship between the idleness received by a server serving with rate $\mu$ and the fairness process.
+Multiplying both sides by $n^{1-\alpha}$ and taking the limit as $n\to\infty$ yields

 Clearly, the stationary limiting fairness measure, $\eta_{\alpha,\infty}^n$, for the $n$th system is absolutely continuous with respect to $F^n$ and the inner limit (in $\Delta$) converges to the density function.
-If the stationary limiting fairness measure is also absolutely continuous w.r.t.~the service rate distribution $F$ with a deterministic density $g(\mu)$ and if the limits on the right-hand side of \eqref{eq:limit_individual} can be interchanged, in other words we have (using \eqref{eq:stationary_idle_length}),
+If the stationary limiting fairness measure is also absolutely continuous w.r.t.~the service rate distribution $F$ with a deterministic density $g(\mu)$ and if the limits on the right-hand side of \eqref{eq:limit_individual} can be interchanged, i.e.,

 we can then conclude that